Annageorg/FirstWebpage/README.md

-# Project_week1
-Simple Web Page
+# Project 1 week 1
+## **Simple Web Page**
+---
 The aim of this project is to create a simple page to demonstrate basic HTML skills and your knowledge of Git version control and the Unix shell.
 You will create a simple page or pages describing the Git version control workflow and the unix Shell
-Your Project
+---
-The web page should be created using HTML only and should include:
+*The web page should be created using HTML only and should include:*
 1. A title for the page.
 2. At least one picture
 3. All pictures included must have suitable alt information.